 - 2015-16 action plan published May 2015 and outcomes.

 - Housing Statement 2012.

 - Greater Cambridge housing strategy and supporting information here – covers Cambridge and South Cambridgeshire

 - Fenland housing page

 - Huntingdonshire’s housing page and housing strategy 2017 to 2020 and action plan 2017-18

 - South Cambridgeshire – covered under “Greater Cambridge” (above)

 - West Suffolk’s housing strategy page and housing strategy 2018 to 2023.

 Each district also has its own strategy on how it will work to prevent and tackle homelessness.
 Here are some links

-- Cambridge City Council homelessness review 2015 and homelessness strategy action plan
+- Cambridge City Council homelessness & rough sleeping review and homelessness and rough sleeping strategy 2021-2026

-- East Cambridgeshire District Council Homelessness Strategy and Action Plan 2015-18
+- East Cambridgeshire District Council Homelessness and rough sleeper strategy 2020-2025

-- Huntingdonshire District Council homelessness strategy & review October 2017
+- Huntingdonshire District Council homelessness strategy (October 2017).

 - South Cambridgeshire District Council homelessness strategy 2018-2023